Zhaava/hse-acos-course/docs/part2os/15_Clang/lecture.md

 #### Code generation

 The next stage is code generation.
-At this stage, Clang generates LLVM IR (intermediate representation).
+At this stage, Clang generates [LLVM IR](https://llvm.org/docs/LangRef.html), intermediate representation that is used to apply ISA-independent optimizations.
-ISA-independent optimizations are applied at the IR-level.
+LLVM IR looks like a high-level assembly language that can be in two forms: textual and binary (so-called bitcode).

 Translating source code to LLVM assembly (human-readable format):
 ```bash